countable-web/open-source-corporation/sales/FILTER.md

 We evaluate the RFP due date for logistics.
 We evaluate the contract size.
 We evaluate the alignment score on a 100% scale.
+  * 50 points for technology it implies "web application".
-  * 50 points for technology.
-Django, Node, Postgres, Vue, React, javascript are good. .NET, oracle, java, and most others are bad.
-If it just says "web application" or similar, award 40 points out of 50.
+  * -10 points for .NET, oracle, java, and most others are bad.
+  * Django, Node, Postgres, Vue, React, javascript give an extra 10 points.
   * 10 points if it's publicly available.
   * 10 points for cloud based.
   * 10 for scoring criteria (present or not)